• Skip to primary navigation

 In a bowl, add the glutinous rice and rinse twice to remove any dirt or small pebbles.

-In a saucepan over medium heat, add the glutinous rice with water and cook/steam until tender and fluffy.
+In a saucepan or pot over medium heat, add the glutinous rice with water and cook/steam until tender and fluffy.

-In another saucepan, combine coconut cream, brown sugar, ube halaya, ube extract, salt, mix, then cook until thickened, about 15 minutes:
+In another saucepan, pour and stir coconut cream, brown sugar, ube halaya, ube extract, salt, mix, then cook until thickened, about 15 minutes:

 steamed glutinous rice in a saucepan and a mixture of coconut cream, brown sugar, ube halaya, ube extract and salt in another saucepan